YofarDev/yofardev_ai/README.md

 # Yofardev AI

-Yofardev AI is a small fun project to kind of bring life to a Large Language Model (LLM) through an animated avatar.
-Users can interact with the AI assistant through text (or dictate to text), and the app responds with generated text2speech, and lip-synced animations.
+Yofardev AI is a small fun project that brings life to a Large Language Model (LLM) through an animated avatar.
+Users can interact with the AI assistant through text (or dictate to text), and the app responds with generated text-to-speech and lip-synced animations.

 <p align="center">
   <img src="screenshots/1.png" width="20%" />